 |Ad group C||Broad match keyword purple flowers|

 Keeping these ad groups and keywords in mind, we'll use the following table to show you how different search terms that triggered your ads on Google are related to your keywords.
-Note that when the search term match type is a close variation, this includes misspellings, singular and plural forms, acronyms, stem words (such as floor and flooring), abbreviations, or accents.
+Note that when the search term match type is a close variation it will be indicated in the “Match type” column.
+Close variants can include misspellings, singular and plural forms, acronyms, stem words (such as floor and flooring), abbreviations, accents, and variants of your keyword terms that have the same meaning.

 |Your keyword||Customer's search term||Search term match type||Reason for search term match type|